Nonequilibrium steady-state Kubo formula: equality of transport coefficients: NESS Kubo

-This equation has several nice feautures and is the central result that we build upon.
-Time integral always converges regardless of the system size or the transport type because $\cLz$ is contractive (all nonzero eigenvalues have negative real parts) and $\cLz(\sz_1)\neq 0$.
-Transport type is reflected in the $L$ dependence of the integral which is well defined even for anomalous transport.
-In equilibrium Green-Kubo formula on the other hand the question of (finite) transport coefficient boils down to whether the equilibrium autocorrelation function decays sufficiently fast with time, and if one deals with an anomalous transport it can not be applied straightforwardly~\cite{Dhar11,Berciu}.
-While the NESS current $j=\tr{j_{k,k+1}\rho}$ is an expectation in a complicated NESS $\rho$, Eq.(\ref{eq:Dz}) gives a more natural interpretation of the same quantity: $D$ is expressed as a certain transfer probability across the chain, with evolution $\cLz$ that is unitary except at the boundaries, and starting with all magnetization on the first site, $\sz_1$.
-It suggests that the transport type will be governed by the unitary evolution in the bulk.
-However, it is far from clear that such $D$ is exactly the same as the one given by the equilibrium Green-Kubo formula.
-For instance, naively $D$ looks proportional to $\Gamma^2$ (dependence on $\Gamma$ has indeed been observed in small systems~\cite{Berciu}).
-In the following we show that Eq.(\ref{eq:Dz}) gives exactly the correct diffusion constant.
+It has several nice features.
+As opposed to the equilibrium Green-Kubo formula, where two limits are necessary, and where in practice for finite (or anomalous) systems an infinite time integral is problematic~\cite{Dhar11,Berciu}, here the time integral always converges regardless of the system size or the transport type (even anomalous) because $\cLz$ is contractive (all nonzero eigenvalues have negative real parts) and $\cLz(\sz_1)\neq 0$.
+Dissipative dynamics therefore automatically introduces a natural cut-off time given by the inverse of the Lindbladian gap.
+The only relevant limit to be taken is $L \to \infty$ with the transport type reflected solely in the $L$ dependence of the integral.
+The NESS current $j=\tr{j_{k,k+1}\rho}$ is an expectation in a complicated NESS $\rho$, while the linear response Eq.(\ref{eq:Dz}) on the other hand gives a more natural interpretation of the same quantity: $D$ is expressed as a transfer probability across the chain, with the evolution $\cLz$ that is unitary except at the boundaries.
+It suggests that the transport type will be governed by the bulk unitary evolution.
+Therefore it naturally lends itself to our second goal -- showing the equality of Eq.~(\ref{eq:Dz}) and standard Green-Kubo.